TowerBR/backup_software_testing/test_06_Thunderbird_Duplicacy_single_or_separate_storage_setup.md

 ![Graph02][2]

+**But** there is another important aspect: the databases have a total size of ~ 200 Mb and the remaining files ~ 7 **Gb**, so the DB uploads represent on average about **16%** of their size and remainder about **0.7%**.
+That is, although they have similar absolute sizes, the uploads of the remaining files are relatively much smaller.

 On the other hand, the **running time** showed variable results.
 But I understand that this time can be affected by more variables (in the computer itself).
 Even though I checked the Windows logs, I didn't find anything different, so I couldn't identify the reasons.

 ![Graph03][3]